 The magnificent and easily accessible Fitzroy Falls can be found in the Morton National Park, in the Southern Highlands of NSW, an approximately two hour drive from Sydney.
 These 80-metre waterfalls are formed where Yarrunga Creek pours over the sandstone escarpment.

 The Falls are worth seeing not only because they are spectacular, but also they are a fantastic destination for families that like to discover local natural wonders without the hassle of having to walk too much.
 In addition, if you are planning a day trip with the grandparents, visiting the Falls might tick all your boxes, too, as the precinct offers great facilities.

 Note: if you hold the annual pass, you don’t need to pay.
 For more information about the annual pass, click here.

 Opening times: 9am to 5pm daily.
 Closed on Christmas Day.

 Note: the mentioned times can vary depending on the season.
 Also, Morton National Park is always open but may have to close at times due to poor weather or fire danger.

 Tip: bring change for the coin-operated car park machines and the barbecues.

 The first thing that you will find after you park the car, it is a very big map that is displayed at the entrance of the Fitzroy Falls Visitor Information Centre.
 I recommend having a look at it, so you have an idea about the things that you could do.

-Alternatively, you may prefer to grab a brochure at the Visitor Information Centre and ask some advice to the rangers.
+Alternatively, you may prefer to grab a brochure at the Visitor Information Centre and ask some advice from the rangers.
 Inside, you can find lots of information about the area, quality souvenirs and artisan products.